Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 8.4 Geometric Distortion Accumulation

 While the conservation law tells us information cannot be created, it can be **lost or corrupted** at each stage.
-Crucially, this corruption is **geometric**—errors compound multiplicatively, not additively.
+Crucially, this corruption is **geometric**; errors compound multiplicatively, not additively.

 #### 8.4.0 Intuition: The Telephone Game